Probate Court Creditor's Claim

 the claim has merit and the amount claimed is accurate.
 The court will

-require such proofs when the claim is filed.
+require such proof when the claim is filed.

 When the claim has not been memorialized in writing, and when the heirs